Dun da Lamh fort

 This eloquent description captures the essence of a hillfort, the builders using both natural topography and well-built defences.

 Hillforts were both defensive strongholds and clear statements of land ownership and tribal belonging.
-Pictish forts in the Highlands likely include the smaller fortified citadels of Craig Phadrig, Tor Dhuin, Dun da Lamh and Dun Deardail, although few have been adequately excavated or securely dated.
+Pictish forts in the Highlands likely include the smaller fortified citadels of Craig Phadrig, Tor Dhuin, Dun da Lamh and Dun Deardail.
+However, few have been properly excavated or dated.

 Visiting Dun da Lamh fort

 The exact location of Dun da Lamh fort is grid reference NN 582 929.

 The best way to access the site is to park at Laggan Wolftrax (please note there is a fee for parking).
 We recommend you use a map to locate the site accurately.
 There are several potential routes into the forest.

 All sites managed by Forestry and Land Scotland are open for you to explore.
 However, not all sites have paths or signage and some are a considerable distance from car parking.
 We recommend that visitors consult a detailed map and wear appropriate clothing.